cerebral/classy-ui/README.md

 At its core **classy-ui** is a babel plugin.
 When added it will look at your code and fin imports from the **classy-ui** package.
 It will now analyze the usage of these imports and replace their meaning.

-**In development** it replaces **classnames**, **hover** etc. with a call to the runtime of **classy-ui**, holding the actual CSS to be injected into a style element that is already inserted in the head of the document.
+**In development** it replaces **c**, **hover** etc. with a call to the runtime of **classy-ui**, holding the actual CSS to be injected into a style element that is already inserted in the head of the document.
 If the classname is already added, the code is just removed.

 **In production** it does the same analysis, but instead of inserting the CSS to be added, it just removes the code.
 The CSS to be added is rather added to a **styles.css** file and your initial code is replaced with an import of this file.
 That means many files will have this import, but your build tool will handle this correctly.